Audit Logging & Compliance

 • Network egress allowlist: ${SIEM_TLS_ENDPOINT} (port 443)

-• Service account with audit:write and siem:publish IAM permissions
+• Service account with write permissions to the audit log pipeline

 Step-by-Step Configuration